tawesoft/untrusted.py/README.md

 * *TODO* `unstrusted.\<*\>Of` is not fully tested
 * *TODO* statically-verifiable type safety has not been tested

-Any code with security considerations deserves the highest amount of scrutiny.
+Any code with security considerations deserves the highest standards of scrutiny.
 Please exercise your judgement before using this module.

 ## Quickstart